mauroalfaro/rust-gcp-logs-analyzer/README.md

 ﻿# rust-gcp-logs-analyzer

 Focused CLI to work with GCP Cloud Logging from the terminal.
 It can fetch logs for a time range, tail in near real time, and run insights-style queries.
-Output is TSV by default or NDJSON with `--json`.
+Output is TSV by default or NDJSON with `--format json` (legacy `--json` also works).

 ## Steps
 - Install Rust (`rustup`)